axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

   - The {{% param "product.abbrev" %}} application automatically performs the escaping required to insert the messages into the database.

-  - If insert returns with error, `syslog-ng` tries to insert the message +two times by default, then drops it.
+  - If insert returns with error, AxoSyslog tries to insert the message +two times by default, then drops it.
 Retrying time is the value of `time-reopen()`.